jonsag/piSchoolBell/README.md

 # piSchoolBell
 This runs a Raspberry Pi as a controller for a school bell.
 It makes the school bell ring at the right times taking the calendar into consideration.
-Also there is a LCD screen to visualize time etc.
+Also there is an LCD screen to visualize time, database stats, upcoming rings etc.

-Administration of the school bell is done via a web page.
+Administration of the school bell is done via a web UI.

 It is written entirely in python.

+It makes use of the Adafruit_Python_CharLCD library. (https://github.com/adafruit/Adafruit_Python_CharLCD)

+Also it installs gpio-watch to catch the buttons connected to the Pi's GPIO. (https://github.com/larsks/gpio-watch)

 Hardware setup
 =============================

 Parts list
 -----------------------------
-1 x Raspberry Pi 3, kjell.com Art#88000 or Art#88100
+1 x Raspberry Pi 3 B+, kjell.com Art#88100 (could be any of the later models)
-1 x LCD display, kjell.com Art#90215
+1 x LCD display, kjell.com Art#90215 (16x2 characters, based on the HD44780 chip)
-1 x Power adapter, kjell.com Art#88525
+1 x USB micro power adapter, kjell.com Art#88525
 1 x Micro SD card, kjell.com Art#97600
 1 x 10k potentiometer, kjell.com Art#90633
 1 x 5V relay module, kjell.com Art#87878
-2 x Push button, kjell.com Art#36023
+4 x Push button, kjell.com Art#36023
-2 x 10k resistor
+4 x 10k resistor
-2 x 1k resistor
+4 x 1k resistor
 1 x Switch, kjell.com Art#36016
 1 x Casing for rpi, kjell.com Art#89030
 1 x Casing for relay, kjell.com Art#89014
 1 x RTC-module, kjell.com Art#87984
-Raspberry PI GPIO header connector, kjell.com Art#87915, or breakout board
+GPIO header connector, kjell.com Art#87915 (or breakout board)
 Wiring, cables
-PCB board, kjell.com Art#89416 or Art#89435
+PCB board, kjell.com Art#89416 or Art#89435 (or a breadboard, just to set it up)
 Soldering material

 The build
 -----------------------------
 Assemble all the parts according to the files and images in the 'Documents' folder.

 Install and configure OS
 =============================